 With respect to customers, Financial Institutions are required to have processes in place for identifying Politically Exposed Persons – known as “PEPs”.
-PEPs are individuals perceived as more vulnerable to corruption and bribery involvement due to a current or past governmental position of influence.
-Financial Institutions include a PEP’s immediate family and close associates in the PEP definition and require additional background checks covering those individuals.
+They are individuals perceived as more vulnerable to corruption and bribery involvement due to a current or past governmental position of influence.
+Financial Institutions include the immediate family and close associates in the PEP definition and require additional background checks covering those individuals.
 A PEP relationship can arise out of an existing Banking relationship or identified as a new Relationship when a relationship is established at a Financial Institution.

 The Financial Action Task Force (FATF) states that PEPs can at times be in a position that could lend itself to “abuse” for committing money laundering offences, including corruption, bribery, and activity related to terrorist financing.
 As a result, Financial Institutions are expected to apply extra precautionary steps in identifying and managing their PEP relationships.

 The FATF provides guidance when determining PEP categories

 The FATF, a global money laundering and terrorist financing watchdog, provides PEP definitions that work in tandem with Article 52 of the UNITED NATIONS CONVENTION AGAINST CORRUPTION (same meaning as the term persons with prominent public functions).
 The definitions of the PEPs categories are:

 - Foreign PEP: an individual who is or has been entrusted with prominent public function by a foreign country (Heads of State, senior politicians, senior government, judicial or military officials, senior executives of state-owned corporations, important political party officials).

 - Domestic PEP: an individual who is or has been entrusted domestically with prominent public function (Heads of State, senior politicians, senior government, judicial or military officials, senior executives of state-owned corporations, important political party officials).